How Kylie Jenner Became The Youngest Self-Made Billionaire

-Last year, Kylie Cosmetics's revenue totalled $360 million USD.
-Forbes estimates that the company's total value is at least $900 million USD, and Kylie owns all of it.
+Last year, Kylie Cosmetics's revenue totaled $360 million.
+Forbes estimates that the company's total value is at least $900 million, and Kylie owns all of it.
 This, plus the cash she has taken from the business, adds up to a personal fortune of $1 billion.

 Advertisement